NEWS

 Regarding the style and football they should aim for, SD Horinouchi explained, "The first and foremost thing is to further improve what we have built up until last year.
 I spoke about this with Coach Maciej (Skorja) after the end of last season.
 However, I also said that we will not be able to reach our goals with just a little bit of progress.
 With the start of this season, we have also talked about trying new things, especially during the Okinawa camp."
 He avoided mentioning detailed tactics, but he conveyed that, like Taguchi, he is determined to take on challenges and aim to reach the top.

-At the end of the press conference, a total of 11 players, including new players and players returning from loan transfers, appeared.
+Finally, at the end of the press conference, a total of 11 players, including new signings and players returning from loan spells, took part in the conference.

 32 DF Eiichi Katayama

-"As a native of Saitama Prefecture, I am extremely happy to be joining such a special club.
+"As someone from Saitama Prefecture, I'm incredibly happy to be joining such a special club.
 However, I don't just want to join; I want to focus on what I can do here and what I can leave behind.
-I believe my strengths are my versatility and ability to play in a variety of positions, so I want to work hard every day to become someone who can address the needs of this team."
+I believe my versatility and ability to play in various positions are my strengths, so I want to work hard every day to become someone who can fill in the gaps in this team's needs."

 "I am very happy to be joining Urawa Reds.
-I hope that people will be able to see my signature dynamic play.
-I will treat each day as a battle, and will work hard to contribute to Urawa Reds' victory as soon as possible."
+I hope you will enjoy seeing my dynamic playing style, which is one of my strengths.
+I will strive every day, treating each day as a battle, and I will do my best to contribute to Urawa Reds' victories as soon as possible."

 36 FW Renji Hidano

-"Being a university graduate, I am seen as an immediate asset, so I would like to work hard and aim to be in the starting lineup for the opening game.
-My strengths are my forward momentum, getting behind the defense, and shooting with my left foot.
-I would like to contribute to the team's victory and title by scoring goals."
+"As a university graduate, I'm seen as someone who can contribute immediately, so I'm aiming to be a starter from the opening game.
+My strengths are my forward momentum, ability to get behind the defense, and my left-footed shot.
+I want to contribute to the team's victory and titles by scoring goals."

 37 MF Hayate Ueki

-"My strengths are my game control and my left-footed kicks.
-I will do my best to make the most of these and contribute to Urawa Reds' victory."
+"My strengths are game control and my left-footed kicks.
+I will do my best to fully utilize those strengths and contribute to Urawa Reds' victory."

-"My strengths are the techniques I developed at Shizuoka Gakuen and the passes and shots I can make from them.
-I will do my best to help Urawa Reds win the championship."
+"My strengths are the techniques I honed at Shizuoka Gakuen, and the passes and shots I can produce from them.
+I will do my best to contribute to Urawa Reds winning the championship."

-"My strong point is the long ball.
-I will do my best to help the team."
+"My strong point is my long ball.
+I want to do my best to help the team."

-"My strengths are my heading, physical play, and the variety of plays I can make in attack.
-I will continue to improve every day so that I can step onto the pitch at Saitama Stadium as soon as possible."
+"My strengths are heading, using my physicality, and being able to make various plays in attack.
+I will continue to improve every day so that I can stand on the pitch at Saitama Stadium as soon as possible."

 43 MF Takeshi Wada

-"I will not be satisfied with just having a professional contract, and I will not be complacent about my age (16), but I will continue to work hard at my daily training.
-My speciality is that I enjoy soccer more than anything else, so I will do my best to play in a way that will entertain the people watching."
+"I won't be complacent with my professional contract, and I won't take my age (16) for granted.
+I will work hard and cherish every day's training.
+My greatest strength is that I enjoy playing soccer, so I will do my best to play in a way that entertains the people watching."

 41 FW Rio Nitta